Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Introduction

 \section{Introduction}

-The Weyl-Kac formula is a corner stone in the representation theory of infinite-dimensional Lie algebras (also called Kac-Moody algebras).
-It permits to compute the character of a highest weight irreducible representation and naturally generalizes the classical Weyl character formula when restricted to the finite-dimensional simple Lie algebras over the complex number field.\ The Weyl denominator formula (see Section \ref {WKDF} for the notation) can be written
+The Weyl--Kac formula is a cornerstone in the representation theory of infinite-dimensional Lie algebras.
+It permits the computation of the character of a highest weight irreducible representation and naturally generalizes the classical Weyl character formula relevant for the finite-dimensional simple Lie algebras over the complex number field.
+The Weyl denominator formula (see Section \ref{WKDF} for the notation) can be written

 and reflects the fact that the trivial representation has a character equal to $1$.
-When applied to affine root systems and by putting $q=e^{-\delta}$, it yields a rich class of generating $q$-series.\ In particular, as proved by Han \cite{Ha} by using the affine root systems of type $A$, it permits to rederive the Nekrasov-Okounkov formula
+When applied to affine root systems and by putting $q={\rm e}^{-\delta}$, it yields a rich class of $q$-series.
+Note the seminal work of Lepowsky and Milne in~\cite{MilneLepowsky}, exploring the connection between partition identities and the Weyl--Kac formula or a proof of the identity in affine type \smash{$A_{n-1}^{(1)}$} (see~\cite{Milne}), using a multiple series generalization of the $q$-binomial theorem.
+Moreover, as proved by Han~\cite{Ha} by using the affine root systems of type $A$, it yields the Nekrasov--Okounkov formula

-where $\mathcal{P}$ is the set of partitions, $\mathcal{H}(\lambda )$ the multiset of hook lengths in the partition $\lambda $ and $z$ is any fixed complex number.\ When $z=0,$ one recovers the Euler generating series for the set of partitions.\ By assuming that $z=n$, with $n $ an integer greater or equal to $2$, it is also possible to derive interesting generating series running over the set of $n$-core partitions, that is the subset of $\mathcal{P}$ containing exactly the partitions with no hook length equal to $n$.
+where $\mathcal{P}$ is the set of partitions, $\mathcal{H}(\lambda )$ the multiset of hook lengths in the partition $\lambda $ and $z$ is any fixed complex number.
+When $z=0$, one recovers the Euler generating function for the set of partitions.
+By assuming that $z=n$, with $n $ an integer greater than or equal to $2$, it is also possible to derive interesting generating series identities for $n$-core partitions, that is, the subset of $\mathcal{P}$ containing exactly the partitions with no hook length equal to $n$.

-As mentioned in \cite{CRV,RW}, there exists a $u$-analogue of the Nekrasov--Okounkov formula, which is a reformulation of a result due to Dehaye--Han \cite{HD}, using a specialization of the Macdonald identity for type $\tilde{A}_{t-1}$, and Iqbal--Nazir--Raza--Saleem \cite{INRS}, using the refined topological vertex.
-It can be written as follows:
+As mentioned in~\cite{CRV,RW}, where a two parameter generalization of \eqref{NOdebut} is derived, there exists a~$z,u$-analogue of the Nekrasov--Okounkov formula.
+It can be regarded as a~reformulation of a~result due to Dehaye and Han~\cite{HD} based on a specialization of the Macdonald identity in type~\smash{$A^{(1)}_{n-1}$} or obtained by using the refined topological vertex as in~\cite{INRS}.
+This $z,u$-analogue can be written as follows:

-Note that taking $u=q^z$ and letting $q\rightarrow 1$ in \eqref{Hande} yields \eqref{NOdebut}, although it is not immediate for the product side.
+Note that taking $z=u^n$ for a strictly positive integer $n$ and letting $q\rightarrow 1$ in \eqref{Hande} yields \eqref{NOdebut} for $z=n^2$.
+By remarking that for any positive integer $k$, the coefficients in $q^k$ on both sides of~\eqref{NOdebut} are polynomials in $z$, we can use a polynomial argument, which shows the identity for any complex number $z$.